Name

 Description English Flag icon Country flag Country flag

-Lukas Josef Podolski (born Łukasz Józef Podolski on 4 June 1985) is a German professional footballer who plays as a forward for Turkish side Antalyaspor.
-He is regarded as one of the best German players of his generation, and among the best finishers in world football.
-Famed for his extremely powerful and accurate left foot, he is known for his explosive shot, technique and probing attacks from the left side.
+Lukas Josef Podolski (born Łukasz Józef Podolski, 4 June 1985) is a German former professional footballer who played as a striker or left winger.
+He is the current owner of Ekstraklasa club Górnik Zabrze, for whom he played before his retirement in 2026.
+He was known for his powerful and accurate left foot, explosive shooting, technique and probing attacks from the left side.

-He joined 1.
+Podolski joined 1.
 FC Köln in 1995 where he made it into the first team in 2003 resulting in 81 appearances for the club before moving to Bayern Munich.
 With Bayern, Podolski won the Bundesliga and DFB-Pokal double in 2008.
 Podolski returned to 1.
 FC Köln in 2009.
 He later signed for Premier League club Arsenal in 2012, with whom he won the FA Cup in 2014.
-He then moved on loan to Serie A club Inter Milan in January 2015, before signing six months later for Galatasaray where he also won the Türkiye Kupası of 2016.
+He then moved on loan to Serie A club Inter Milan in January 2015, before signing six months later for Galatasaray where he also won the Turkish Cup of 2016.
+In 2017, he moved to Vissel Kobe in Japan, spending three seasons there before moving back to Turkey to play for Antalyaspor.
+In 2021, he moved to Górnik Zabrze in Poland and in May 2026, they won the Polish Cup, his first with the club.
+Later that month, he became Górnik's majority owner and announced his retirement from professional football.

 wiki icon creative commons icon